meshhq/MeshStudioWebsite/README.md

 #### How to create a new blog post

+To begin with, create a new branch with a name in the following format: `blog/BLOG-TITLE`

 Our blog post filenames need to be prefaced with the date they were created in the following format:
 `YYYY-MM-DD`.
 To create a new case study, you can simply run the following command: